 Once a colony of Spectralos, this island city-state is today ruled by The Bakta Syndicate, serving as the primary logistics hub for their criminal operations.
 The people of Van'Suria, composed mostly of descendants of dragonkin clans' drow, orcish, and human slaves.

-Godstone is an arcanically-enforced non-violent zone that is roughly 1.5 square miles in size.
-The enchantment covers the entire area, and actively suppresses all attempts at harming vital beings (though plants seem unaffected).
-The strange aura enchanting the site seems to have 'personality' of sorts, or at least conditional spellcraft which informs how it enforces its rule.
-The first discoverer of Godstone's violence-repelling aura was part of a three-man expedition, who, upon attempting to murder his partners, was instantly flung into the sea snake-infested waters nearby.
+Godstone is a small town settled within the ruins of an unknown precursor civilization.
+The site, roughly 1 square mile in total area, seems to actively suppress all attempts made by vital beings in harming one another within its confines.
+'The Aura', as locals refer to it, seems to have 'personality' of sorts—or at least conditional spellcraft which informs how it enforces its directive.
+The first discoverer of Godstone's violence-repelling nature was part of a three-man expedition, who, upon attempting to murder his partners in a presumed attempt to claim sole credit for the ruins' discovery, was instantly flung into the sea snake-infested waters nearby, then eaten alive.

 The hazardous terrain and seclusion offered by the spires have, since the era of seafaring, made it an ideal location for smugglers, pirates, and other criminals to stash their loot and hide from authorities.
 Its current rulers, The Tyson Gang, are notorious for raiding private-chartered airships and sea vessels to take any hostages who could be held for ransom.

 Home to the best-preserved ruins of the Fhaelian Empire in the realm, Founder's Crossing's importance to understanding the history of our world cannot be understated.
-Its topography is a dizzying mix of winding waterways, mountains, woodlands, and rapids– all woven together by strange roads built from hexagonal rock plates, which are infamous for breaking off and levitating away, only to reassemble elsewhere into an entirely new pathway– with the surrounding nature often shifting to match.
+Its topography is a dizzying mix of winding waterways, mountains, woodlands, and rapids– all woven together by strange roads built from hexagonal rock plates, which are infamous for breaking off and levitating away, only to reassemble elsewhere into an entirely new pathway—with the surrounding landscape often shifting to match.
 Arcanists, engineers, wayfinders, and cartographers have studied this maddening phenomenon for centuries, but have not yet discerned a predictable pattern of behaviour.